 What does that mean?

-Well a common mistake business owners make is assuming that for them tax time is only during April 15th.
-Well for Business owners who are making 6 figures and more, this starts to become less and less true.
+A common mistake business owners make is assuming that tax time is only on April 15th.
+Well, for Business owners earning 6 figures and more, this becomes less and less accurate.

-For the 6 figure plus business owners, the IRS actually expects you to make Quarterly payments.
-That means every 3 months you should be thinking about how much profit or revenue your business is going to make and what tax bracket you will fall into and make an estimated tax payment to the IRS and your state government if you live in a state that collects state income tax.
+The IRS expects you to make quarterly payments for the 6 figure plus business owners.
+That means every 3 months; you should be thinking about how much profit or revenue your business will make and what tax bracket you will fall into and make an estimated tax payment to the IRS and your state government if you live in a state that collects state income tax.

-This is important to do as the IRS looks down upon underpayment of tax and will charge you a penalty during tax time if you do not make quarterly payment.
+This is important as the IRS looks down upon underpayment of tax and will charge you a penalty during tax time if you do not make quarterly payments.

-To avoid this, make sure you start submitting your tax payment on a quarterly basis!
+To avoid this, make sure you start submitting your tax payment every quarter!

-Now that covers #1 #2 above.
+Now that covers #1 and #2 above.
 What about LLC tax Fees?
-LLC tax fee is often forgotten by business owners, but it is important to keep track of if you have to register in a state that has LLC tax fees.
-If your LLC will make more than $250,000, you will have to pay a fee.
+Business owners often forget the LLC tax fees, but it is important to keep track of if you have to register in a state with LLC tax fees.
+If your LLC makes more than $250,000, you must pay a fee.
 LLCs must estimate and pay the fee by the 15th day of the 6th month of the current tax year.
 Let me show what California is (shows charts)

 Now we will turn our attention to sales tax.
-We have several videos on sales tax already on this channels so I won’t go too deep here.
-But the idea is that you have to have a good grasp of the timing of each state’s sales tax rule to make sure you are in compliance with all the states that you have a large concentration of customers in.
+We already have several sales tax videos on this channel,, so I won’t go too deep here.
+But the idea is that you have to have a good grasp of the timing of each state’s sales tax rule to ensure you comply with all the conditions in which you have a large concentration of customers.

-Only this way, will you ensure you won’t have to pay too much in sales tax and can avoid paying unnecessarily to states that have more lenient sales tax ruling.
-Make sure you also do this check on a quarterly basis as some states have rules that as soon as you cross the sales tax threshold for that state, a common figure is $100,000, if you cross $100,00 for a certain state, you may have to start remitting sales tax immediately.
+This way you will ensure you won’t have to pay too much in sales tax and can avoid paying unnecessarily to states with more lenient sales tax rulings.
+Make sure you also do this check every quarter, as some states have rules that as soon as you cross the sales tax threshold for that state, a familiar figure is $100,000; if you travel $100,00 for a particular form, you may have to start remitting sales tax immediately.

 So what’s the takeaway here?

-The takeaway is definitely to not rely on shopify to handle your tax situation.
+The takeaway is not relying on Shopify to handle your tax situation.
 Even if they could, I wouldn’t rely on them.
-They are not professional CPAs, even if there is a function built in to help you prepare your taxes, I would highly recommend you take those figures to a CPA that specializes in the business you’re in to ensure you are getting back every single penny you deserve.
+They are not professional CPAs; even if there is a function built in to help you prepare your taxes, I would highly recommend you take those figures to a CPA that specializes in the business you’re in to ensure you are getting back every single penny you deserve.

-That’s the kind of boss move you should be making for your business as a CEO or founder to continue to keep your cash flow flexible and use it to create more revenue opportunities for your business to scale it to an even higher level.
-TO the mooooon (Elon meme here)
+That’s the kind of boss move you should make for your business as a CEO or founder to keep your cash flow flexible and use it to create more revenue opportunities for your business to scale it to an even higher level.
+TO the moon (Elon meme here)